wp-plugins/sellfire-affiliate-store-builder/readme.txt

 When you use [SellFire](http://www.sellfire.com "Affiliate Store Builder"), you do not need to download or import large data feed files or use a different tool for each affiliate network.
 You simply use SellFire.

-* Search nearly 50 million product advertisements and over 15,000 affiliate coupons and deals.
+* Search nearly 60 million product advertisements and over 18,000 affiliate coupons and deals.
-* Easily create custom advertisement displays to add to your blog posts or pages with our one of a kind point and click design studio.
+* Easily create custom product and coupon galleries to add to your blog posts or pages with our one of a kind point and click design studio.
 * All product and coupon links will automatically have your affiliate IDs embedded into them.
 * Check out our demo site, [The Purser's Desk](http://demo1.sellfire.com/thepursersdesk "SellFire Affiliate WordPress Plugin Demo Site")
+* Automatically creates a product page for every product that is included in your SellFire product galleries.

-SellFire has integrated with the largest affiliate networks in the world and has products and coupons from almost 3,000 merchants.
+SellFire has integrated with the largest affiliate networks in the world and has products and coupons from over 3,000 merchants.
 We currently work with:

 * Commission Junction
 * Link Share